lexik/LexikJWTAuthenticationBundle/README.md

                 success_handler: lexik_jwt_authentication.handler.authentication_success # sends the token with some extra data on authentication success
                 failure_handler: lexik_jwt_authentication.handler.authentication_failure

-        # main firewall, where user will be authenticated by its jwt token (usually as an authorization header)
+        # protected firewall, where a user will be authenticated by its jwt token (passed as an authorization header)
         api:
             pattern:  ^/api
             stateless: true